ahboujelben/numSCAL-basic/README.md

 ## Graphical Engine

 An OpenGL graphical engine has been implemented into _numSCAL_ to provide real-time high quality visualisation of the running simulations.
-The engine uses advanced shading techniques (geometry shaders, sphere imposters, cylinder impostors) to minimise the CPU-GPU interaction and provide a smooth and real-time visualisation of large networks.
+The engine uses advanced shading techniques (geometry shaders, sphere imposters, cylinder impostors) to minimise CPU-GPU interaction and provide a smooth and real-time visualisation of large networks.

 ![Core Scale Network](https://image.ibb.co/hGJc3R/drainage.png)